microsoft/MASS/Unsupervised/README.md

 ```
 Using more monolingual corpus, larger batch size and more gpus will achieve better results.

 MASS is also compatible with MLM in XLM, and we can combine them together for pre-training.
-According to our experiments, loading an encoder pre-trained with MLM will further improve the performance of MASS, but loading a decoder pre-trained with MLM will decrease the performance (it will cause source-to-target copy).
+According to our experiments, loading an encoder pre-trained with MLM will further improve the performance of MASS.
 Therefore, we also provide a MASS pre-training script by loading an MLM pre-trained encoder.
 ```
 wget -c https://dl.fbaipublicfiles.com/XLM/mlm_enfr_1024.pth
 MODEL=mlm_enfr_1024.pth